-This page discusses the support and request process for requiring Duo 2FA for an Azure AD application.
+This page discusses the support and request process for requiring Duo 2FA for an Entra ID application.

 How to Request

-Please send a request to email@example.com with a subject of “AAD Conditional Access policy”.
+Please send a request to email@example.com with a subject of “Entra ID Conditional Access policy”.
 Please include the application name and appId if you have it.
 In many cases we will need a list of the affected users too.

-If you own the Azure AD application, fulfillment is generally quick, because as the application owner, you have authority to set the access controls to your application.
+If you own the Entra ID application, fulfillment is generally quick, because as the application owner, you have authority to set the access controls to your application.

 - Exchange Online is an application that is owned by UW-IT’s Microsoft Collaborative Applications (MSCA) service offering.
 You may want to require 2FA with Exchange Online for some definition of your users.
 We’ll need to work with MSCA to determine whether your request can proceed.
 You should also note that there are some non-web-based ways to access Exchange Online which do not require 2FA.
 Whether those methods can be restricted or not will again be something we’d need to work with MSCA on.